 - I opened a jar of salsa and placed it in the middle of the sidelines.
 Tortilla chips filled the space on each side of the salsa.

-- I opened a jar of queso and placed it to the other side of the stadium flanked by scoopable chips.
+- I opened a jar of queso and placed it on the other side of the stadium, flanked by scoopable chips.

 - Candies were put in the corners.